etayo7/pedestrian_detector_distributed_assignment/README.md

 5. If the compiler do not find some .h files, try running 'catkin_make -j 1'.
 6. When the compiler finishes, it's ready to use.

+---

 ### Running:

-(Previously to launch the nodes, make permission to the PTZ USB connection: *sudo chmod 666 /dev/ttyUSB0*)
+(Previously to launch the nodes, make permission to the PTZ USB connection: `sudo chmod 666 /dev/ttyUSB0`)

-#### Color initialization launcher:
+#### 0. Color initialization launcher:

 _**color_initialization**_

-To obtain the mean of the colours used by each target, later will be used to run the full launcher and differentiate each target.
+To obtain the mean of the colours used by each target.
+Later it will be used to run the full launcher and differentiate each target.

 Argument | Default | Description
 ------------ | ------------- | -------------